johnnewto/FocusStackPy/README.md

 # FocusStack
-Matlab code for focus stacking images gathered at different focal depths
+> Python code for focus stacking images gathered at different focal depths
+> This will run on a raspberry pi